Kong/kong-apisecops-redhat/README.md

 **Development Team** - The responsiblity of the Development Team is to Design the API in Insomnia Desktop Application upfront taking into account both the product requirements and governance requirements.
 With the inso cli tooling, the team can also lint the spec before committing the spec to source control.

 **Governance Team** - The responsibility of the Governance Team is to build out custom security rules that align with the organizations standards.
-These rules are then executed during the CI/CD pipeline to regularly evaluate new or updating APIs.
+These rules are then executed during the CI/CD pipeline to evaluate if new or updating APIs comply.

-**Operations Team** - The operations team will have tasks in the CI/CD pipeline to convert the APISpec to a kong deck configuration file (inso cli), meets the env requirements, and sync the deck configuration (deck cli) to the Konnect control plane.
+**Operations Team** - The operations team will have tasks in the CI/CD pipeline to convert the APISpec to a kong deck configuration file (inso cli), validates the deck meets the operational requirements, and sync the deck configuration (deck cli) to the Konnect control plane.

 These three activities as shown in the diagram above will be automated end-2-end  through gitops and CI/CD best practices.